kpmeen/clammyscan/README.md

 # ClammyScan

+ClammyScan is a Play!
+Framework Module that enables anti-virus scanning of streaming file uploads.
+It does this by exposing a few `BodyParser`s that can be used in your controller actions.

-ClammyScan largely consists of a trait defining a few `BodyParser`s.
-These are made that incoming files can be scanned with clamd (over TCP using INSTREAM).
-If the file contains a virus or is otherwise infected, a HTTP NotAcceptable is returned with a message explaining why.
+If the file is infected, a `HTTP 406 NotAcceptable` is returned with a message describing the reason.
 If the file is OK, the Controller will have the file part available for further processing in the request.

 ### Why?
-AV scanning is handled by some service running on the machine where files are stored.
-Files are typically scanned _after_ they've been persisted, and often services that process these files write metadata and location references to a DB.
-If the AV service should detect an infected file, this file will mostly be put in a quarantine of some sort while the service itself is unaware of what happened.
-The DB all of a sudden contains broken references.
+Traditionally, AV scanning is handled by some service running on the machine(s) where files are stored.
+And files are typically scanned _after_ they've been persisted.
+In many cases this can result in data corruption.
+The reason for this is that the services that process the file uploads write metadata, location references, etc to some database.
+If the AV on the file server detects an infected file, it will typically be placed in a quarantine of some sort.
+But the file service and database are unaware of what just happened.
+So now the DB contains broken file references.

 With ClammyScan this can be avoided since the file is scanned while it's being uploaded.
-Users uploading infected files will be notified about the infected files when they are discovered, instead of wondering why the file can't be found.
+If any infections are found, the system is able to react in a way that avoid broken DB references etc. And the users will be notified that they are trying to upload an infected file.

 ## Usage